Antonov: Foundation and relocation

 The company was established in 1946 at the Novosibirsk Aircraft Production Association as the top-secret Soviet Research and Design Bureau No. 153 (OKB-153).
 It was headed by Oleg Antonov and specialised in turboprop military transport aircraft.
-The task was to create an agricultural aircraft CX-1 (An-2), the first flight of which occurred on August 31, 1947.
+The task was to create an agricultural aircraft CX-1 (An-2), the first flight of which occurred on 31 August 1947.
 The An-2 biplane was a major achievement of this period, with hundreds of these aircraft still operating as of 2013.
 In addition to this biplane and its modifications, a small series of gliders A-9 and A-10 were created and built in the pilot production in Novosibirsk.
 In 1952, the Bureau was relocated to Kyiv, a city with a rich aviation history and an aircraft-manufacturing infrastructure restored after the destruction caused by World War II.

 First serial aircraft and expansion

 The 1957 introduction of the An-10/An-12 family of mid-range turboprop aeroplanes began the successful production of thousands of these aircraft.
 Their use for both heavy combat and civilian purposes around the globe continues to the present; the An-10/An-12 were used most notably in the Vietnam War, the Soviet–Afghan War and the Chernobyl disaster relief megaoperation.

 In 1959, the bureau began construction of the separate Flight Testing and Improvement Base in suburban Hostomel (now the Antonov Airport).

 In 1965, the Antonov An-22 heavy military transport entered serial production to supplement the An-12 in major military and humanitarian airlifts by the Soviet Union.
 The model became the first Soviet wide-body aircraft, and it remains the world's largest turboprop-powered aircraft.
 Antonov designed and presented a nuclear-powered version of the An-22.
 It was never flight tested.

-In 1966, after the major expansion in the Sviatoshyn neighbourhood of the city, the company was renamed to another disguise name: "Kyiv Mechanical Plant".
-Two independent aircraft production and repair facilities, under engineering-supervision of the Antonov Bureau, also appeared in Kyiv during this period.
+In 1966, after the major expansion in the Sviatoshyn neighbourhood of the city, the company was renamed to another disguise name: "Kiev Mechanical Plant".
+Two independent aircraft production and repair facilities, under engineering supervision of the Antonov Bureau, also appeared in Kiev during this period.

 Prominence and Antonov's retirement

 In the 1970s and early 1980s, the company established itself as the Soviet Union's main designer of military transport aircraft with dozens of new modifications in development and production.
 After Oleg Antonov's death in 1984, the company was officially renamed as the Research and Design Bureau named after O.K.
-Antonov (Опытно-конструкторское бюро имени О.К. Антонова) while continuing the use of "Kyiv Mechanical Plant" alias for some purposes.
+Antonov (Опытно-конструкторское бюро имени О.К. Антонова) while continuing the use of "Kiev Mechanical Plant" alias for some purposes.